-Public hearing: A public hearing was held on September 13th at 2:30 p.m. at the Central Office at 190 Queen Anne Ave N. The agency presented the draft plan and annual budget and provided an opportunity to receive public testimony.
-Nine residents attended.
-None chose to present testimony but two posed questions in a question and answer session that followed.
+Public hearing: A public hearing will be held on September 13th at 2:30 p.m. at the Central Office at 190 Queen Anne Ave N. The agency will present the draft plan and annual budget and receive public testimony.
+Interpretation and disability accommodations are available.

-Resident advisory groups: The Joint Policy Advisory Committee (JPAC), made up of residents who advise Seattle Housing Authority on various issues, discussed plan activities and the budget at their meeting on September 15th.
-The Seattle Senior Housing Program (SSHP) Advisory Committee discussed activities and the budget at their meeting on September 8th.
-Staff also presented the draft plan and budget to the Seattle Senior Housing Program Rent Review Committee, which includes both residents and additional community members, on September 15th.
+Resident advisory groups: The Joint Policy Advisory Committee (JPAC), made up of residents who advise Seattle Housing Authority on various issues, will discuss plan activities and the budget at their meeting on September 15th.

+Seattle Senior Housing Program (SSHP) Advisory Committee: The Seattle Senior Housing Program (SSHP) Advisory Committee will discuss plan activities and the budget at their meeting on September 8th.